akshay2604/ds-lib/CONTRIBUTING.md

 pnpm run e2e
 ```

-## Contributing to the docs and spartan website
+## Contributing to the docs and grg-ui website

 To serve the documentation and example application locally, run the following command from the root folder: